ekernf01/network_collection/README.md

 ### Installation

 The networks themselves are too big to put on GitHub.
-But they are on Patrick's AWS at `s3://cahanlab/eric.kernfeld/eric_laptop/research/projects/perturbation_prediction/cell_type_knowledge_transfer/network_collection/`.

-Recommended for now: clone the repo, then find the `networks` folder on AWS and use it to replace the `networks` folder in this repo.

-Eventually, once it's public: probably a zenodo link.
+Download from Zenodo (DOI: 10.5281/zenodo.8071809).

 ### Storage format